EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/execution-clients.rst

 Geth
 ~~~~

 :guilabel:`Geth` is the most used EL client.
-It is develope by the Ethereum Foundation team
+It is developed by the Ethereum Foundation team
 and the performance on ARM64 devices is outstanding.
 It is capable of syncing the whole blockchain
 in 2 days on a **Raspberry Pi 4 with 8 GB RAM** and in less that 1 day on the
 **Radxa Rock 5B**.